chojnicki/deathstar/README.md

 # DeathStar - Example Laravel + Vue project

-**Edit: Server on GKE with live preview was blocked because of "detected" cryptomining.
-Really Google, mining with Vue and Laravel?
-Wow..
-Good for me that it is just silly demo and not production app!
-Sorry, I will put this elsewhere later...
-For now please just copy repo and run via docker-compose locally :)**
 ## Live preview: https://deathstar.chojnicki.xyz

 Template was strongly inspired from previews available at https://www.behance.net/gallery/88652977/Star-Wars-Death-Star-Dashboard-Design.